-I know a writer friend, who is younger than me, and suffers from depression.
+I know a writer friend, who is younger than me and suffers from depression.
 I have always been telling him to remain positive and not let negative thoughts bring him down.
-I have been in his situation and I am not sure if he realises or not that study says around 4 to 6 percent of people suffer from winter depression, whereas another 10 to 20 percent may be living with Seasonal Affective Disorder (SAD).
-The irony about SAD is that research has shown that only those who are above twenties suffer from it.
+I have been in his situation and I am not sure if he realizes or not that study says around 4 to 6 percent of people suffer from winter depression, whereas another 10 to 20 percent may live with Seasonal Affective Disorder (SAD).
+The irony about SAD is that research has shown that only those who are above the twenties suffer from it.
 So what is SAD?

 No one likes to be sad in their lives.
-Therefore, my best suggestion is: enjoy the sunshine, get active, stay positive and if nothing works for you, and if you live in Northern hemisphere—the best thing to do is to live in a sunny country.
-I did the same because nothing is important than your mental, emotional and physical health.
+Therefore, my best suggestion is: enjoy the sunshine, get active, stay positive, and if nothing works for you, and if you live in the Northern hemisphere—the best thing to do is to live in a sunny country.
+I did the same because nothing is important than your mental, emotional, and physical health.
 If you are healthy; the world will be healthier for you.
 A